tochman/the_blue_print/chapters/09-1-build-optimization.md

 **Start with measurement, then optimize the biggest problems first.**
 :::

-### Step 2: Environment Configuration That Actually Makes Sense {.unnumbered .unlisted}
+### Step 2: Environment configuration that actually makes sense {.unnumbered .unlisted}

 Environment variables in React can be confusing because they work differently than in backend applications.
 Here's a practical approach that won't bite you later.